hmajid2301/blog/content/slides/go-lab-reproducible-envs-with-nix/_index.md

 - Nixpkgs is the largest repository of Nix packages

 {{% note %}}
+- Put your hand up if you've heard of Nix
 - limited lanuage
 - Pure functional: no side effects, same inputs same outputs
 - Lazy: only evaluates what is needed for that nix file